Islamic Resistance Movement of Azerbaijan

-The Islamic Resistance Movement of Azerbaijan, (Note: Azərbaycan İslam Müqavimət Hərəkatı) also known as Hussainiyoun, (Note: Hüseynçilər, حسینچیلر) is a Shia Islamist Azerbaijani militant organization that is based in Iran.
+The Islamic Resistance Movement of Azerbaijan, (Note: Azərbaycan İslam Müqavimət Hərəkatı) also known as Husseiniyoun, (Note: Hüseynçilər, حسینچیلر) is a Shia Islamist Azerbaijani militant organization that is based in Iran.

 History

 Tawhid Ibrahim Begli is known as the founder of this movement.
 He is a staunch critic of the regime of Ilham Aliyev and stated that the aim of the movement is "to create a discourse, to create a deterrent power among the Shia Muslims of Azerbaijan and to strengthen and empower them based on the model of resistance".

-In late 2015 and early 2016, Tawhid Ibrahim Begli instructed 14 students from the Azerbaijan who were studying religion in Qom and Mashhad to establish a "Husseiniyun Brigade" consisting of students.
-Ibrahim Begli first gathered the 14 students at the workplace of Iskander Husseinov in Qom, and after a day of waiting and training, transferred them to a military unit near the capital of Syria, Damascus.
+In late 2015 and early 2016, Tawhid Ibrahim Begli instructed 14 students from Azerbaijan who were studying religion in Qom and Mashhad to establish a "Husseiniyoun Brigade" consisting of students.
+Ibrahim Begli first gathered the 14 students at the workplace of Iskander Husseinov in Qom, and after a day of waiting, transferred them to a military unit near the capital of Syria, Damascus.
+All of the newly-recruited fighters had received brief basic military training before their deployment to Syria.